jutunen/custom-menu-wrapper/README.md

   In the example above, the element must be a descendant of menu item element.
 Unlike in the case of menuClose event, there is no need for second parameter on CustomEvent.

-## Adding and removing items
+## Adding and removing menu items

-If component has not been added to DOM, items can be added with appendChild() method.
+If component has not been added to DOM, new items can be added with HTML DOM appendChild() method.

-Items can be added with appendChild() method, if the component has not been added to DOM.
+If component has been added to DOM, new items must be added with component's addItem() method, see documentation below.

-If component has been added to DOM, items should be added with addItem() method.
+Items can be removed from the component by using HTML DOM ChildNode.remove() method.

-Items should be added with addItem() method, if the component has been added to DOM.
+You can use document.getElementById() or document.querySelector() methods to get the item element and then remove it with its own remove() method.

-You can use document.getElementById() and document.querySelector() methods to get the item to be removed and then remove it with
+If component has been added to DOM, items can be removed also with components deleteItem() method, see documentation below.

 ## Methods